gemc/docs/webPage/source/docker.rst

  docker run -it --rm  -v /home/maximilian:/max jeffersonlab/clas12tags:4a.2.4 bash

-Now /max will point to maximilian home dir.
+/max now points to maximilian home dir.
 You can save work here.

 |